 What should campers refrain from bringing to camp?
 Cell phone, IPods, portable game systems, money, or anything else of value should be left at home in order to ensure the safety of their belongings, as well as participation in group activities.

 Does camp offer financial aid?
 Yes.
 There are several local organizations offering scholarships for camp fee.
-Please follow the links below to apply. - Youth Reach - Jump Start - Aviva Barth Camp fund (opens end of Feb) - Health Star
+Please follow the links below to apply. - Youth Reach - Jump Start - We are the Villagers - Aviva Barth Camp fund (closed for 2022)

 We also offer refer-a-friend and sibling discounts.
 Please see Dates & Rates for more info.